visakhanc/nRF24L01/README.md

 The examples are targeted for AVR ATmega8 MCU, but can be run on any AVR having an SPI interface and one external interrupt pin.
 The library uses INT1 as interrupt

 NOTE:
-For compiling these projects, library for nRF24L01 from 'common_libs' repo is needed.
+For compiling these projects, library for nRF24L01 from 'common_libs' repository is needed.